ACA Employer Mandate 2026: Penalties and Compliance Checklist for Washington Businesses

 Reporting is not just a tax form exercise.
 It is the evidence trail that supports your compliance position.
 If a Letter 226J arrives, the employer’s response will depend heavily on whether these records are accurate.

-Step 7: Build a Washington Employer Compliance Calendar
+Step 7: Create Your Washington ACA Compliance Calendar

 Washington employers often manage ACA compliance alongside renewals, open enrollment, PFML, WA Cares, COBRA, carrier rules, and employee communication needs.
 A simple annual calendar helps prevent ACA tasks from getting buried.